DENTURE REPAIRS WHILE YOU WAIT

 DIY Repair kits

-Most DIY denture repair kits contain the same acrylic cold curing resin used by dental technicians.
-This will bond to the denture and render it irreparable in most cases, and it is strongly recommend that you do not use these products.
+Most DIY denture repair kits contain the same acrylic cold-curing resin used by dental technicians.
+This will bond to the denture and render it irreparable in most cases, and it is strongly recommended that you do not use these products.
 If you do wish to take the risk then we suggest you follow our denture repair step by step to help reduce the risk of ruining your denture completely.